Skip to main content

 Reboot methodWhen to useTypical duration

-Reboot onlyMaintenance, troubleshooting, or applying changes that do not require reconfigurationApproximately 10 minutes or more
+Reboot onlyMaintenance, troubleshooting, or applying changes that don’t require reconfigurationApproximately 10 minutes or more

 Reconfigure rebootApplying OS images, GPU driver updates, or other Node Pool modifications that require reconfigurationApproximately 1 hour or more